 1856 – Bridging The Father Of Waters.

-On April 22, 1856, the citizens of Rock Island, Illinois, and Davenport, Iowa, cheered as they watched three steam locomotives pull eight passenger cars safely across the newly completed Chicago and Rock Island (C&RI) Railroad Bridge that spanned over the Mississippi River.
+On April 22, 1856, the citizens of Rock Island, Illinois, and Davenport, Iowa, cheered as they watched the steam locomotive – The Des Moines – pull the very first passenger train safely across the newly completed Chicago and Rock Island (C&RI) Railroad Bridge that spanned over the Mississippi River.
 Indeed – a historic day in Iowa history!
+Below, The Rock Island Morning Argus – on April 24, 1856 – gives us the details…

 As we discuss on another post, earlier that same year – on January 3, 1856 – the good people of Iowa City celebrated the first passenger train to run from Davenport to Iowa City.
 The Mississippi & Missouri (M&M) steam engine – The Oskaloosa – rolled into Iowa’s capital city, pulling seven passenger cars filled with those who had boarded the C&RI train in Chicago the day before.
 Arriving in Rock Island, the party-goers spent the night of January 2nd there, and early the next morning, ferried across the Mississippi to Davenport, boarded the M&M train there, and finally, arrived in Iowa City in the late afternoon of January 3rd!
 Whew – quite the trip!